philip1986/iwy_master/README.md

 `setWhite([callback])`

-*Switch the light into warm white mode.*
+*Switchs the light dievice into warm white mode.*

 `setColor(red, green, blue, [callback])`

-*Switch the light into color mode and applies the defined color.
+*Switchs the light dievice into color mode and applies the defined color.
 The parameter `red`, `green` and `blue` must be set and btween 0 and 255.*

 `setBrightness(value, [callback])`